stvlange/stvlange.github.com/_posts/2014-10-17-This_Noisy_World.markdown

 modified: 2014-10-17
 comments: yes
 ---
-One of the things that I find concerning is the effect that noise and light pollution is having us all.
-This auditory and visual sandpaper is slowly grinding us down.
+One of the things that concerns me is noise and light polution.
+To me it feels like the auditory and visual equivalent of sandpaper, and I feel like it is slowly grinding us down.

-Some might call me a hypocrite for pondering such things because I work all day in front of a computer and find myself glued to my phone all too often, but I would that this is more of an revelation that anything else.
+Sitting in front of a computer all day for work, I would have thought that I would have built up a major tollerance to it, but that really isn't the case.
+I find myself looking forward/longing to/for situations free this kind of polution.
+This might explain why I love forests and hiking so much.

 I read a quote today that really hit home: